 For other related persons (for example, two corporations, an individual and a corporation, a grantor and fiduciary, etc.), see Nondeductible Loss in chapter 2 of Publication 544.

-Exchange of businesses.
+Exchange of business property.
 Exchanging the assets of one business for the assets of another business is a multiple property exchange.
-For information on determining basis, see Multiple Property Exchanges in Publication 544.
+For information on figuring basis, see Multiple Property Exchanges in chapter 1 in Publication 544.

 Partially Nontaxable Exchange